+Figure out the right IAM solution

+3

+5

+Differentiate managed and unmanaged devices

+Map your access scenarios

+Get a Zero Trust access platform

+Migrate network-level access policies to Zero Trust

+Step #3

+Map your access scenarios

 Dip your toe in the water first.
 Migrating the entire organization to a new access paradigm all at once is a task next to impossible.
 Such a process is likely to raise concerns from the different parties involved.
-To successfully implement ZTNA, you will have to slowly build the stakeholders' trust in the Zero Trust security model and tackle each concern as it comes.
+To successfully implement Zero Trust, you will have to slowly build the stakeholders' trust in the Zero Trust security model and tackle each concern as it comes.
 Luckily, the migration process can be easily managed in stages.

-Start with an access scenario where ZTNA will generate the biggest value and do this as quickly as possible.
-Begin with mapping the existing access scenarios.
+Start with an access scenario where the Zero Trust model will generate the biggest value and do this as quickly as possible.

+Start with mapping the existing access scenarios.
 You can do this either by destination or by source: the destination being the resource that's accessed and the source being the user and device accessing said resource.

-A sample map could be similar to the following:
+A sample map could be similar to:

-By Destination (resource) By Source (user/device) Cloud-based data centers (as part of a digital transformation project) Remote and mobile workforce accessing corporate applications Production laaS and PaaS workloads across multiple cloud vendors and multiple data centers and regions Third-party contractors and business partners using their own devices Services hosting sensitive information, accessed remotely by employees Engineers who require just- in-time privileged access to production servers

-Now that you have a clear view of your organization's different access scenarios, you can prioritize the ones which will benefit the most from the increased security and the reduced operational overhead-the two immediate results that you can expect from migrating to Zero Trust Network Access.
+By destination (resource) By source (user/device) Cloud-based data centers (as part of a digital transformation project) Remote and mobile workforce accessing corporate applications Production laaS and PaaS workloads across multiple cloud vendors and multiple data centers and regions Third-party contractors and business partners using their own devices Services hosting sensitive information, accessed remotely by employees Engineers who require just-in-time privileged access to production servers Now that you have a clear view of your organization's different access scenarios, you can prioritize the ones which will benefit the most from the increased security and the reduced operational overhead, the two immediate results that you can expect from migrating to the Zero Trust access model.
+Figure out the right IAM solution Differentiate managed and unmanaged devices Map your access scenarios Get a Zero Trust access platform Migrate network-level access policies to Zero Trust Step #4 Get a Zero Trust access platform Now it's time to evaluate the different Zero Trust access platforms available on the market to see which one provides the best match for your specific requirements.
+Some of the key criteria to consider based on your needs: - Should the platform be cloud-based or on-premises?

-Step 4: Select a ZTNA Solution

-Now it's time to evaluate the different Zero Trust Network Access solutions available on the market to see which one provides the best match for your specific requirements.
-The following is some key criteria to consider:

-- Should the platform be cloud-based or onpremises?
 In most cases, a cloud-based solution, delivered as a service, would be the preferred choice due to reduced maintenance requirements as well as a lower TCO. - How well does the platform integrate with your existing IAM, Device Management/EDR, SIEM, and UEBA solutions?
-Any ZTNA solution requires as much context as possible to provide the right access level at the right moment.
-The better the chosen platform integrates with your existing infrastructure, the more context it will have to perform the access decisions.

-Do you need just access, or governance of the user's actions?
-Do you need a platform that only provides access to cloud-hosted and on-premises corporate resources, or would you want to govern the user's activities when accessing the remote assets?
-If you wish to block SSH commands or downloads of sensitive files, or allow access to only a specific set of URIs, you need a ZTNA solution that can provide both the access and the governance.
+Any Zero Trust access platform requires as much context as possible to provide the right access level at the right moment.
+The better the chosen platform integrates with your existing infrastructure, the more context it will have to perform the access decisions. • Do you need just access, or governance of the user's actions?
+Do you need a platform that only provides access to cloud-hosted and on-premise corporate resources, or would you want to govern the user's activities when accessing the remote assets?
+If you wish to block SSH commands or downloads of sensitive files, or allow access to only a specific set of URIs, you need a Zero Trust platform which can provide both the access and the governance.

-Step 5: Migrate Network-Level Access Policies to ZTNA Policies